 I promise you, you will get the maximum amount of complaining from your kids if you wait until the day of to tell them what chores to do.

 I always seem to have a lot better results when I go over the next days plan with my daughter before she goes to bed.
 So when she wakes up in the morning, she knows what to do and just gets it done.
+Many parents often underestimate their children’s capabilities and may not assign them tasks that align with their advanced skills.
+By adjusting their expectations and responsibilities, parents can give their children more meaningful household contributions.

 Even if its the same weekly chores she always does, “reminding” her in the morning gets me a lot of whining.
 But even a simple reminder the night before has a huge impact.